 18. The Boondocks

-Boondocks is a unique mix of anarchism, activism, and biting satire of the American experience.
-It is a fantastic mix of racial tensions, morality, comedy, and even kung-fu that dazzles and delights the stimulated mind of the stoned.
+Boondocks is a one-of-a-kind blend of anarchy, activism, and caustic satire of American life.
+It’s an amazing blend of racial tensions, morality, humor, and even kung-fu that dazzles and satisfies the stoned mind.

-The adventures of Huey, Riley, and Grandad Freeman, a black family living in white suburbs, are a blistering indictment of modern America presented with enough wit, sarcasm, and intellectual thought to drive weed-fueled conversations all night long.
-Not to mention it is freaking hilarious.
+The exploits of Huey, Riley, and Grandad Freeman, a black family living in the white suburbs, are a stinging critique of modern America, delivered with enough humor, sarcasm, and intellectual thinking to keep weed-fueled talks going all night.
+Not to mention that it’s very amusing.

 19. Ugly Americans

-Ugly Americans was one of the most underrated TV shows of its time and it remains one of the best shows to watch while high as a kite.
+Ugly Americans was one of the most underappreciated TV programs of its day, and it’s still one of the finest shows to watch while you’re high as a kite.

-He is the central figure in this animated horror-comedy series, set at the Department of Integration in New York, where Lilly begins the process of helping new citizens (both human and “other”) adapt to life in the Big Apple.
-It is a very solid adult cartoon, and when you light up, it is all the funnier.
+He is the major character in this animated horror-comedy series, which takes place in New York’s Department of Integration, where Lilly begins the process of assisting new residents (both human and “other”) in adjusting to life in the Big Apple.
+It’s a great adult cartoon, and it’s much better when you light up a bowl.